Kenosha Kingfish Host Families

 "If you get a temporary player you only get them for like a ten game roster that they play," Hoey said.
 "So as soon as you start to love them, they're gone.
 It breaks your heart."

-Today, Hoey is hosting two players on the Kingfish- Vystas Valincius and Ross Thompson for the duration of the Kingfish's three-month season.
+Today, Hoey is hosting two players on the Kingfish- Vystas Valincius and Ross Thompson for the duration of their three-month season.

-Hoey said Valincius only lives about an hour and a half away, and after their first game he went home for a bit.
+Hoey said Valincius is only from about an hour and a half away, and after their first game he went home for a bit.

 "It was midnight and he calls me and he's just like 'my keys don't work.'
 So I went outside and I'm like 'you're not here.'
 He was at my neighbors," Hoey said.